Page retainer banner

 Home Economics

-Home Economics is part of the curriculum for all pupils at Key Stage 3.
+Home Economics is part of the curriculum for all students at key stage 3.
+Students have access to two periods each week which includes practical and theory lessons.

-A range of Key Stage 4 courses are provided by the Home Economics Department which are tailored to each pupil’s specific academic needs.
+A range of key stage 4 courses are provided by the Home Economics Department which are tailored to each students’ specific academic needs.

 GCSE Home Economics Food and Nutrition